Gerisian waited for Kong to do something, anything, but he simply stared at the woman who at one point, his entire world had revolved around.

 Unfortunately a hideous, winger creature soon started to hobble it’s way out of the cave.
 It was a gigantic, batlike animal, with a red furry body, massive fangs (some of which were broken) and completely white, blank eyes.

 It’s spit was a thick, boiling, stinking green slime that stuck to Peter who instantly called out for help.
-Again the rest of the criminals didn’t pay him much attention.
-Those who did quickly hurried up the hill anyway.
+Again the rest of the criminals didn’t pay him much attention, and those who did hurried up the hill anyway.

 Peter walked back slowly, only to trip over a small rock, which startled the bat who let out a shriek, alerting the others above.